-Sam Black is originally from Berkeley,

-California, where he began studying tap

-at the age of nine with Katie Maltsberger.

-He received his BFA in dance from SUNY

-Purchase, and currently teaches MMDG

-master classes and Dance for PD®.
-He first

-appeared with MMDG in 2005 and became

-a company member in 2007.
+Sam Black is originally from Berkeley, California, where he began studying tap at the age of nine with Katie Maltsberger.
+He received his B.F.A. in dance from SUNY Purchase, and currently teaches MMDG master classes and Dance for PD.
+He first appeared with MMDG in 2005 and became a company member in 2007.

 Durell R. Comedy, a native of Prince Georges County, Maryland, began dancing at the age of six with Spirit Wings Dance Company.
-He graduated from the Visual & Performing Arts program of Suitland High School in 2004 and magna cum laude from George Mason University, receiving his BFA in dance performance in 2008.
-Since then, he's worked and performed with The Metropolitan Opera, Troy Powell, and Kyle Abraham, among others.
-Mr. Comedy was a member of the Limón Dance Company from 2009-2015, performing principal and soloist roles.
-He has also appeared as a soloist dancer in Baltimore Opera Company's Aida and worked with Washington National Opera from 2013-14 as a principal dancer and dance captain.
+He graduated from the visual and performing arts program of Suitland High School in 2004 and magna cum laude from George Mason University, receiving his B.F.A. in dance performance in 2008.
+Since then he has worked and performed with The Metropolitan Opera, Troy Powell, and Kyle Abraham, among others.
+Comedy was a member of the Limón Dance Company from 2009-2015, performing principal and soloist roles.
+He has also appeared as a soloist dancer in Baltimore Opera Company's Aida and worked with Washington National Opera from 2013-2014 as a principal dancer and dance captain.
 He was a former fellowship student at the Ailey School and a 2014 adjunct faculty member at George Mason University's School of Dance.
-Mr. Comedy began working as an apprentice with MMDG in 2015 and became a company member in 2016.
+Comedy joined MMDG as an apprentice in 2015 and became a company member in 2016.

-Shawn Conley (bass) was born in Honolulu and won a position with the Honolulu Symphony while in high school and went on to earn degrees in music performance from Rice University.
-Mr. Conley won the 2009 International Society of Bassists Jazz Competition, was a semi-finalist in the Thelonious Monk Jazz Competition, and received a Wagoner Fellowship.
+Shawn Conley (Bass) was born in Honolulu and won a position with the Honolulu Symphony while in high school, going on to earn degrees in music performance from Rice University.
+Conley won the 2009 International Society of Bassists Jazz Competition, was a semi-finalist in the Thelonious Monk Jazz Competition, and received a Wagoner Fellowship.
 He has performed with Sting, Peter Gabriel, Yo-Yo Ma, and Emanuel Ax, among many others.
 He teaches at the Hawaii Contrabass Festival and regularly performs with The Hot Club of Detroit, The NOW Ensemble, and The Knights.

 Rita Donahue was born and raised in Fairfax, Virginia, and attended George Mason University.
-She graduated magna cum laude in 2002, receiving a BA in English and a BFA in dance.
-Ms. Donahue danced with bopi's black sheep/dances by kraig patterson and joined MMDG in 2003.
+She graduated magna cum laude in 2002, receiving a B.A. in English and a B.F.A. in dance.
+Donahue danced with bopi's black sheep/dances by kraigpatterson and joined MMDG in 2003.

 Domingo Estrada, Jr., a native of Victoria, Texas, studied martial arts and earned his black belt in 1994.
 He danced ballet folklorico through his church for 11 years.
-Mr. Estrada earned his BFA in ballet and modern dance from Texas Christian University and had the honor of working with the late Fernando Bujones.
-During his undergraduate studies he attended the American Dance Festival where he had the privilege of performing Skylight, a classic work by choreographer Laura Dean.
+Estrada earned his B.F.A. in ballet and modern dance from Texas Christian University and had the honor of working with the late Fernando Bujones.
+During his undergraduate studies, he attended the American Dance Festival where he had the privilege of performing Skylight, a classic work by choreographer Laura Dean.
 He debuted with MMDG in 2007 and became a company member in 2009.
-Mr. Estrada would like to thank God, his family, and all who support his passion.

-Lesley Garrison grew up in Swansea, Illinois, and received her early dance training at the Center of Creative Arts in St. Louis, Missouri, and the Interlochen Arts Academy.
-She studied at the Rotterdamse Dansacademie in The Netherlands and holds a BFA from Purchase College.
+Lesley Garrison grew up in Swansea, Illinois, and received her early dance training at the Center of Creative Arts in St. Louis, Missouri, and Interlochen Arts Academy in Interlochen, Michigan.
+She studied at the Rotterdamse Dansacademie in The Netherlands and holds a B.F.A. from Purchase College.
 She first performed with MMDG in 2007 and became a company member in 2011.
-Ms. Garrison teaches at The School at the Mark Morris Dance Center and for the Dance for PD® program.
+Garrison teaches at The School at the Mark Morris Dance Center and for MMDG's Dance for PD program.